Fascinating Facts About Octopuses: Adorable, Dumbo, and Two-Spot

 Octopuses are fascinating invertebrates.
-At least some species have the intelligence that we normally associate with vertebrates.
+At least some species have the intelligence that we associate with vertebrates, which are generally considered to be more advanced animals than those in the invertebrate group.
 Octopuses have a different body structure from vertebrates, yet they can sense and manipulate objects very effectively.
+At least some species can analyze situations and solve problems that they encounter.
 Researchers continue to discover new facts about these impressive and unusual animals.

 Features of an Octopus

 Most octopuses have some features in common.
-Since not all octopuses are well known and new species are still being discovered, there may be some that break the following "rules".
+Since not all of the animals are well known and new species are still being discovered, there may be some that break the following "rules".

 - All octopuses live in the ocean.

 - They have a soft body (to a greater or lesser extent) with eight arms.
 In most species, the arms have suckers.

 - The arms of an octopus surround its mouth.
 The mouth contains a tough, parrot-like beak that is used to kill prey and tear it apart.
 Inside the beak is a tongue-like radula covered with rasping teeth.